-Being a 'Proctosurgeon', Dr. Ashwin Porwal has treated a large number of fistula cases.
-His expertise is evident from the fact that he has efficiently managed extremely difficult cases of Complex fistulas and Recurrent fistulas ( those that have been unsuccessfully operated upon before ).
-He has successfully cured rare cases of fistula, like those extending from rectum to abdomen ( Recto-abdominal ), rectum to groin ( Recto-inguinal ), rectum to tailbone ( Recto-nidal ).
+Till date, more than 10, 000 patients have been successfully treated at Healing Hands Clinic.
+Extremely difficult cases of Complex fistulas and Recurrent fistulas ( those that have been unsuccessfully operated upon before ) have been efficiently managed at HHC.
+Dr Porwal is a renowned fistula doctor in India.
+Team of doctors and surgeons have successfully cured rare cases of fistula, like those extending from rectum to abdomen ( Recto-abdominal ), rectum to groin ( Recto-inguinal ), rectum to tailbone ( Recto-nidal ).

-Giving an impetus to the existing armamentarium for treating fistulas, Dr. Porwal has introduced the Laser surgery FiLaC ( Fistula-tract Laser Closure ), the first of its kind in India.
-His keenness in research and continual lookout for progress enabled him to devise a treatment he has labelled Distal Ligation Proximal Laser ( DLPL ) .
-This treatment is an innovation of Dr. Porwal himself and is a sphincter-saving procedure with negligible recurrence rate compared to all other techniques.
+Giving an impetus to the existing armamentarium for treating fistulas, Laser surgery FiLaC ( Fistula-tract Laser Closure ), the first of its kind in India was introduced at our clinic.
+Dr. Porwal’s keenness in research and continual lookout for progress enabled him to devise a treatment he has labelled Distal Laser Proximal Ligation ( DLPL ) .
+This treatment is his own innovation and is a sphincter-saving procedure with negligible recurrence rate compared to all other techniques.

 This is a surgical procedure in which the fistula tract is completely excised.
 Done under General anaesthesia, the fistula tract is removed and the groove that is formed is left behind to heal.
 This procedure carries with it the risk of damage to the sphincter muscle resulting in fecal incontinence and is usually reserved as a treatment option for Complex fistula.

 This is an ancient Ayurvedic technique in which a special thread is used to treat the fistula.
 This thread is coated with Ayurvedic preparations and is inserted into the fistula tract.